-Over the past few years, Zorin OS has rightfully earned its place among the top desktop Linux distributions, especially for its clean, polished, and user-friendly design.
+Over the past few years, the Ubuntu-based Zorin OS has rightfully earned its place among the top desktop Linux distributions, especially for its clean, polished, and user-friendly design, giving a great user experience.

-It’s built mainly with newcomers in mind—particularly those considering making the jump from Windows to Linux—and delivers a desktop experience that feels comfortably familiar to anyone used to Windows.
+It’s built mainly with newcomers in mind—particularly those considering making the jump from Windows to Linux—purposefully providing a desktop that feels comfortably familiar to anyone used to Windows.

 As we informed you, the latest Zorin OS 18 release landed just a few days ago.
 And whether by coincidence or clever timing, it was announced on October 14—the very same day Microsoft ended support for Windows 10.
 The message couldn’t be clearer: Windows users, Zorin OS is ready to welcome you.